Rimadyl/FinalProject/README.md

 Who is doing what:

-  Sayge Bentley -
+  Sayge Bentley - Roll for the computer to either select "hit" or "stay" [Can be more a complex RNG algorithim, if desired]

-  Alexander England -
+  Alexander England - Have the player be able to select "hit" or "stay"

-  Svara Jayasinghe -
+  Svara Jayasinghe - Implement a dealer handout of 2 cards each for dealerHand & plyHand at beginning of game